Georgia's Old Capital Museum

 2017, Our Best Year Yet!
 The Museum moved to its new location at the former Central State Hospital campus, renovated “The Just Imagine Cottage,” and launched the renovation of the Depot building renovation project.

 Last Spring, the Museum moved from the Old Capitol Building to its new location at the former Central State Hospital campus in Milledgeville, GA.
 Our supporters raised $130,000 and we renovated “The Just Imagine Cottage.”

 Exciting News--Georgia's Old Capital Museum has relocated to the former Central State Hospital campus in Milledgeville, Georgia.
 The Museum offices and meeting rooms are in the beautifully remodeled “Just Imagine Cottage.”
 Our new name, Georgia’s Old Capital Museum at the Depot reflects our goal to renovate the 13,000 sf historic train depot adjacent to the Cottage for exhibits and a community theater.

 Please note--The Museum owns and operates the historic Brown-Stetson-Sanford House in downtown Milledgeville.
-Click here for information on tours and rental of this beautiful museum house for your next event or holiday party.
+Contact the museum for information on tours and rental of this beautiful museum house for your next meeting or event.

 Shown above, Dr. Amy Wright teaches first grade students Georgia history on a field trip to the Museum's "Just Imagine Cottage."
 More than 500 K-2nd graders from central Georgia participate in the Museum's "Chipmunk Tour" program every year.